carpentries-incubator/workflows-nextflow/index.md

 [Nextflow](https://www.nextflow.io/) is workflow management software which enables the writing of scalable and reproducible scientific workflows.
 It can integrate various software package and environment management systems such as Docker, Singularity, and Conda.
-It allows the adaptation of pipelines written in the most common scripting languages such as R and Python.
-Its has a  Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.
+It allows for existing pipelines written in common scripting languages, such as R and Python, to be seamlessly coupled together.
+It implements a Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.

 This lesson will also introduce [nf-core](https://nf-co.re/): a framework that provides a community-driven, peer reviewed platform for the development of best practice analysis pipelines written in Nextflow.